openhab/openhab-docs/configuration/persistence.md

 These extensions use the [default persistence service](#default-persistence-service).
 You may specify a different persistence service by appending a String as an optional additional parameter at the end of the extension.

 Some persistence services may not support persisting to other points in time than the current time and removing persisted States, therefore not all actions may be supported for all persistence services.

+Some extensions return a HistoricItem object.
+It represents the state of a persisted item at a certain point in time.
+The most useful methods of the HistoricItem object returned by some queries, are `.state` and `.getTimestamp`

 ### Examples